whosonfirst/whosonfirst-www/www/blog/2023/04/25/shapefiles/index.md

 - whosonfirst-data-admin-us-locality-polygon.shp
 - Whosonfirst-data-admin-us-locality-point.shp

-Since "shapefiles" are actually a collection of individual files (like `{shp,shx,dbf,prj,cpg}`), we group them into a single compressed ZIP archive for downloading and name the ZIP using same "latest" convention used for the SQLite downloads.
+Since "shapefiles" are actually a collection of individual files (with extensions like: `shp`, `shx`, `dbf`, `prj`, and `cpg`), we group them into a single compressed ZIP archive for downloading and name the ZIP using same "latest" convention used for the SQLite downloads.
 If you're using QGIS you can add the ZIP directly to your project without uncompressing it.

 For example:

 - [whosonfirst-data-admin-us-latest.zip](https://data.geocode.earth/wof/dist/shapefile/whosonfirst-data-admin-us-latest.zip)

 To limit the file size of shapefile downloads (which have a 2 GB per file component limit), exported features are a limited subset of Who’s On First data, which: